Introduction

 Sikaris, K.A., 2017.
 Enhancing the clinical value of medical laboratory testing.
 The Clinical Biochemist Reviews, 38(3), p.107.

 Talib, F., Rahman, Z. and Azam, M., 2011.
 Best practices of total quality management implementation in health care settings.
-Health marketing quarterly, 28(3), pp.232-252.
+Health Marketing Quarterly, 28(3), pp.232-252.

 Tembuyser, L., Van Campenhout, C., Blanckaert, N. and Dequeker, E.M., 2016.
-ISO 15189-accredited laboratories fulfill the JCI Hospital Accreditation Standard requirements for the use of referral laboratories: report of a consensus meeting.
+ISO 15189-accredited laboratories fulfil the JCI Hospital Accreditation Standard requirements for the use of referral laboratories: report of a consensus meeting.
 Accreditation and Quality Assurance, 21(6), pp.425-431.